davidmalawey/openLab/printegrate.md

 ## Printegrate:
 Integrating 3d printing with off-the-shelf parts.
 This page is for examples that integrate 3D printing with OTS parts.
 I'll call it printegrating, to set apart these designs from all the world's 3D printed parts.

-**Problem** Designers are uninformed in design-for-manufacturing in FDM; these examples show how.
+**Problem 1** Designers are uninformed in design-for-manufacturing in FDM; these examples show how.
 Designers need modularity to raise effort on each piece of a design.
 These examples demonstrate demonstrate modularity.
 Designers are unaware of the best off-the-shelf components; these examples highlight suitable components.
 Designers are reinventing the same designs; these designs aim for best-in-class quality.

-**Problem2** Open Source Parts must be adjustable; these open parts are adjustable.
+**Problem 2** Open Source Parts must be adjustable; these open parts are adjustable.
 Parametric parts lack instruction on how to adjust parameters; these examples indicate how to adjust them.
 Open designs only suit a specific need; these examples are versatile.

 **Value** Printegrated parts are the optimal type of part to open source; the most leveraged way for designers to create value.
 Compared to a parametric part, we double the value by including parameters which are derived from the mating part.
 Compared with plain prints, they capture the qualities of a metal part.
 They intrinsically reduce the time and material for printing.
 They spur ideas because the audience is familiar with the 50-year-old part.
 To support engineering research, the assembled printegrations carry documentation produced by the manufacturers of the off-the-shelf parts.
 To support evaluation, the OTS parts carry certifications & testing metrics.